EU approval (MED)

-In implementation of the international requirements, the approval of marine equipment in the EU is regulated by the Marine Equipment Directive (MED) and its respective implementing regulations.
+The international requirements for marine equipment are implemented in the EU by the Marine Equipment Directive (MED) and its respective implementing regulation.

 The implementing regulations contain an exhaustive list of marine equipment for which harmonised requirements already exist.
 If harmonised requirements do not yet exist, national approval by the flag state is required.

 In the case of MED approval, the manufacturer may affix a symbolic wheel mark as a conformity mark, the identification number of the notified body and the year of marking to the equipment.
 Equipment marked in this way can be placed on the market, installed on board and used throughout the EU without further national approval.

 The marking of marine equipment may alternatively be carried out in electronic form.
 The relevant requirements published by the European Commission can be found on the right under downloads.